 - Actively participate in fire, safety and disaster preparedness drills.

-- Maintain safe working conditions and practices and follow established safety regulations in the use of modalities, equipment and supplies.Timely and accurately record speech language pathology services in an informative and descriptive manner.
+- Maintain safe working conditions and practices and follow established safety regulations in the use of modalities, equipment and supplies.Timely and accurately record occupational therapy services in an informative and descriptive manner.

-- Ensure all speech language pathology documentation conveys specific therapy provided and the resident’s response or lack of response to the therapy provided.
+- Ensure all occupational therapy documentation conveys specific therapy provided and the resident’s response or lack of response to the therapy provided.